Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Day 4: Brønnøysund

 In Brønnøysund, we stayed at the ‘Corner Hotel‘ for 2 nights, which included a fantastic buffet breakfast.
-A bonus for us was the washing machine and dryer that you could access in the hotel.
+A bonus for us was the washing machine and dryer you could access in the hotel.

 As you wander the streets, keep an eye out for interesting statues in the town.